nassir-malik/IOT-Pi3-Alexa-Automation/README.md

 # IOT-Pi3-Alexa-Automation
 Use Raspberry Pi 3 as home automation device with Alexa.
 This project will allows you to control multiple devices connected to Raspberry Pi 3 with voice command.
-You area able to control GPIO pins thus control GPIO connected devies.
+You area able to control GPIO pins thus control GPIO connected devices.

 Ported from original repos for python 3 https://github.com/toddmedema/echo